 What we do

 CAP Volunteers serve in one of a number of programs that work in concert with one another to bring immediate assistance to people in need and strengthen struggling communities.
 We call the individuals and families we serve “participants” rather than clients–all who receive services from CAP are also full participants in the mission through program involvement, volunteering, or monetary payback for building materials or other services received.
-The people of Appalachia are not helpless and have many gifts to offer, but many are in need of the “hand up” our programs and volunteers provide.
+The people of Appalachia have many gifts to offer, but many are also in need of the “hand up” our programs and volunteers provide.

 Below are links to descriptions of our primary service opportunities.
 Though our first priority is to find volunteers who meet the needs of Christian Appalachian Project programs, other opportunities may be available for volunteers with unique skills or experience in administration or other areas beneficial to CAP.
 Contact us if you have a service interest that is not included in the programs below.